There are cities we visit; others that capture our hearts like lovers.

 See the Old Town of Hoi An in a different light as the sun goes down, and sample local specialties for dinner.

-Learn the art of creating stunning bamboo art and take home a unique souvenir of your stay in Hoi An.
+Learn the art of creating stunning bamboo art and take home a unique souvenir of your stay in stunning Hoi An.

 Additional images: Bigstock